Water in French Restaurants. Free or to be Paid For? Water - Eau. Eau on French Menus

 https://www.douane.gouv.fr/sites/default/files/documentation/pdf/detaxe-pablo-%28en%29-vat-refund-process-in-france.pdf

-Returnable taxes do not include, unfortunately, your hotel bill, rental car, fuel, or restaurant bills.
-For other purchases will find that most of the stores in areas that tourists frequent are used to non-European visitors and have all the necessary paperwork.
+Refundable taxes do not include, unfortunately, your hotel bill, rental car, fuel, or restaurant bills.
+For other purchases, you will find that most of the stores in areas that tourists frequent are used to non-European visitors and have all the necessary paperwork.
 Without the correct paperwork, nothing will be returned!
 Check with the store that they have official permission to offer this service before you buy.

-Most Non-Europeans residents and companies can receive rebates on their business expenses that include the VAT; that can be 20% of trade show expenses and related expenses.
+Most non-European residents and companies can receive rebates on their business expenses that include the VAT; that can be 20% of trade show expenses and related expenses.
 You will need to keep your invoices and other paperwork, as these are refunds you claim after your return home.
 Before you leave for Europe, check with your accountant or travel advisor about what paperwork you will need to keep and where to send it afterward.
-However, as for tourists, the taxes on travel expenses, car hire, fuel, restaurant and hotel charges are not refundable.
+Remember, a simple receipt does not count; you need an official invoice: Une Facture Avec TVA.
+And for some purchases, you may need Un justificatif (Supporting Document): commonly used in business contexts to mean "proof of purchase."
+There are filing deadlines and minimum refund amounts.

 Paris